Computer History - 2011

 Other computer events in 2011

-On January 6, 2011 Aaron Swartz is arrested by federal authorities in connection with using MIT's network to download nearly five million academic journal articles from JSTOR.
+On January 6, 2011, Aaron Swartz was arrested by federal authorities in connection with using MIT's network to download nearly five million academic journal articles from JSTOR.

-The Silk Road comes online in February 2011.
+The Silk Road came online in February 2011.

-The United States government even holds a hackathon in 2011 to improve city transit systems.
+The United States government held a hackathon in 2011 to improve city transit systems.

 New computer products and services introduced in 2011

-The MMO TERA is first released in South Korea on January 25, 2011.
+The MMO TERA was first released in South Korea on January 25, 2011.

-Sony begins to notice an attack on April 17, 2011 that they later disclose compromised around 77 million of its Playstation accounts.
+Sony began to notice an attack on April 17, 2011, that they later disclose compromised around 77 million of its PlayStation accounts.

-Picaboo, which later became Snapchat, is launched in June 2011.
+Picaboo, which later became Snapchat, was launched in June 2011.

-The first version of Snowlinux is released in August 2011.
+The first version of Snowlinux was released in August 2011.

-Netflix introduces its online video streaming in September of 2011.
+Netflix introduced its online video streaming in September 2011.
 The service allows users to stream full movies over the Internet.

-The Kindle Fire is released for sale on November 15, 2011.
+The Kindle Fire was released for sale on November 15, 2011.